Survivor Series (2000): Storylines

 On the October 23 episode of Raw is War, Chris Jericho accidentally dropped his coffee on Kane.
 This angered Kane and he knocked down Jericho through a nearby placed table.
 On the October 26 episode of SmackDown!, Kane interfered in Jericho's WWF Championship title shot against Kurt Angle and attacked Jericho, causing Angle to retain the title by getting disqualified.
 Jericho retaliated by costing Kane a WWF Hardcore Championship match against Steve Blackman on the November 6 episode of Raw is War.
 This eventually set up a match between Kane and Jericho at Survivor Series.

 At No Mercy, Eddie Guerrero cost Chyna and Mr. Ass, their tag team match against Right to Censor (Steven Richards and Val Venis).
 On the October 23 episode of Raw is War, Billy Gunn defeated Venis in a standard wrestling match, despite interference by Right to Censor members.
 On the October 26 episode of SmackDown!, Chris Benoit and Dean Malenko defeated Triple H and Road Dogg in a tag team match after help by Perry Saturn.
 Later that night, The Rock, Chyna and Billy Gunn defeated Right to Censor in a six-person tag team match.
 On the October 30 episode of Raw is War, Guerrero defeated Chyna to retain the WWF Intercontinental Championship and attacked her after the match, causing Mr. Ass to save her from the beating.
 Later that night, Billy Gunn lost a match to Steven Richards which meant that he could no longer use the name Mr. Ass.
 On the November 2 edition of SmackDown!, The Radicalz reunited when Eddie Guerrero, Dean Malenko and Perry Saturn helped Chris Benoit in defeating Triple H. On the November 6 episode of Raw is War, D-Generation X also reunited as Triple H, Billy Gunn, Road Dogg and Chyna defeated The Radicalz.
 Later that night, Triple H turned into a villain as he was revealed to be the mastermind behind Stone Cold Steve Austin's attack and as a result, left DX.
 On the November 16 episode of SmackDown, Road Dogg and his new partner K-Kwik defeated Malenko and Saturn in a tag team match.
 After the match, WWF Commissioner Mick Foley announced that DX and K-Kwik would compete against Radicalz in a Survivor Series match.

 On the Sunday Night Heat before Survivor Series, WWF European Champion William Regal attempted to cut a promo to the crowd.
 However, he was interrupted by Hardcore Holly, who challenged Regal to a match that night.
 The match was then made official on the main card.

 Event

-Before the event aired live on pay-per-view, Val Venis defeated Jeff Hardy in a standard wrestling match airing live on Sunday Night Heat pre-show.
+Before the event aired live on pay-per-view, Val Venis defeated Jeff Hardy in a standard wrestling match airing live on the Sunday Night Heat pre-show.